Hull Clustering with Blended Representative Periods for Energy System Optimization Models: Introduction

 \subsection{Contributions}

-In response to the challenges shown in the previous section, this paper proposes a novel approach called \emph{hull clustering with blended representative periods} that aims to capture extreme conditions in the input data with fewer representatives than the counterparts, efficiently achieving high levels of accuracy, while maintaining a high fidelity when representing the non-extreme periods.
+In response to the challenges shown in the previous section, this paper proposes the \emph{hull clustering with blended representative periods} that aims to capture extreme conditions in the input data with fewer representatives than the counterparts, efficiently achieving high levels of accuracy, while maintaining a high fidelity when representing the non-extreme periods.
 The fundamental elements of the hull clustering with blended RPs are as follows. \begin{enumerate} \item \emph{Selection of Extreme Points:} Instead of using cluster centroids or medoids, blended RPs select representatives from the data hull, focusing on extreme data points.
 This ensures that critical scenarios, which are often constraint-binding, are adequately represented, leading to optimization outcomes with lower regret. \item \emph{Conic Sums for Blending:} By using conic sums of representative periods, blended RPs create weighted combinations that more accurately reflect the data in the base periods.
 This approach reduces the number of RPs needed while preserving the integrity of the original data distribution, thus enhancing computational efficiency without compromising accuracy. \end{enumerate}

-To the authors' knowledge, these fundamental elements of hull clustering with blended RPs have not been proposed in the literature before and represent a novel contribution to the topic of RPs.
-The positive effects of these innovations include: \begin{enumerate} \item \emph{Improved Solution Quality:} The use of extreme points ensures that the selected RPs better capture the variability of the data, leading to more accurate solutions. \item \emph{Reduction in Computational Burden:} By reducing the number of RPs needed, the method lowers computational requirements, making longer planning horizons and more detailed models feasible. \end{enumerate} However, the adoption of blended RPs introduces complexities, as the need for extreme points challenges conventional clustering techniques and demands the development of specialized algorithms to implement the hull clustering effectively.
+The positive effects of the contributions of this paper include: \begin{enumerate} \item \emph{Improved Solution Quality:} The use of extreme points ensures that the selected RPs better capture the variability of the data, leading to more accurate solutions. \item \emph{Reduction in Computational Burden:} By reducing the number of RPs needed, the method lowers computational requirements, making longer planning horizons and more detailed models feasible. \end{enumerate} However, the adoption of blended RPs introduces complexities, as the need for extreme points challenges conventional clustering techniques and demands the development of specialized algorithms to implement the hull clustering effectively.

 In addition, we conduct two case studies, with data from the European network.
 The first one is a stylized version of a generation expansion planning problem, considering ramping but not storage.
 The second is a Power-to-X dispatch case study based on the global ambition scenario of the TYNDP for the year 2050 \cite{tyndp}, which includes seasonal storage for hydro reservoir technologies.
 We demonstrate that our method achieves the same solution quality as conventional methods, using substantially fewer RPs and therefore runtime.